Need stress relief? Try the 4 A's

 - Reframe the issue.
 Try looking at your situation from a new viewpoint.
 Instead of feeling frustrated that you're home with a sick child, look at it as an opportunity to bond, relax and finish a load of laundry.

 - Adopt a mantra.
-Create a saying such as, "I can handle this," and mentally repeat it in tough situations.
+Create a saying such as, "I can handle this" or "I can do this" and mentally repeat it in tough situations.

 - Create an assets column.
-Imagine all of the things that bring you joy in life, such as vacation, children and pets.
+Imagine all the things that bring you joy in life, such as vacations, children and pets.
 Then call on that list when you're stressed.
 It will put things into perspective and serve as a reminder of life's joys.

 - Look at the big picture.
 Ask yourself, "Will this matter in a year or in five years?"
 The answer is often no. Realizing this makes a stressful situation seem less overwhelming.